surajmandal99/pull_to_refresh_fancy/README.md

 # pull_to_refresh_fancy

-A fancy refreshing widgets to make your application UI looks more fancy ❤️❤️🧑‍🎓.
+A fancy refreshing widget to make your application UI looks more fancy  at the time of the refreshing  ❤️🧑‍🎓.

 The name of the widget is below 🤖